layerJS/layerJS/Readme.md

 npm run build
 ```
 which automatically runs all unit tests via `npm test`.
 The result can be found in the `./dist` directory.

+## How to contribute ##

+layerJS is in alpha currently so things still change.
+It's best to get in contact with us (developers@layerjs.com) and discuss your ideas.

+Of course it is possible to fork the repo and submit pull requests.

+In order to have your code included into the layerJS framework you need to sign our [Harmony Code Contribution agreement](Contribution.md) which allows us to additionally license layerJS under other license terms in future.
+[Learn more about Harmony agreements.](harmonyagreements.org)